Chiara Mio: Professional career

 From 2014 to 2022, Mio has been a chairwoman of Crédit Agricole FriulAdria SpA (Gruppo Bancario Crédit Agricole Italia).
-She has also been a board member of Danieli e C. Officine Meccaniche SpA, Eurotech SpA, and non-profit organisations such as Pordenonelegge Foundation and Burlo Garofolo Foundation.
+She has also been a board member of Danieli e C. Officine Meccaniche SpA, Banco BPM SpA and Eurotech SpA, and non-profit organisations such as Pordenonelegge Foundation and Burlo Garofolo Foundation.

 Between 2006 and 2012, Mio has been a member of City Council of Pordenone and a delegate for Budget, Programming, Innovation and Development and, successively, for Education, Training and Knowledge for Innovation.

 Academic career

 After graduating from Ca’ Foscari University of Venice in 1987, Mio began her academic career at the same university first as a researcher (1991-2000), then as an associate professor (2000-2011).
 Since 2011, she holds a position of full professor at the Department of Management where she teaches courses on corporate reporting, management control, strategic planning and sustainability management.

 Mio is a director of Master program in Sustainability Management and a member of the teaching committee for the PhD program in Science and Management of Climate Change at Ca’ Foscari University of Venice.

 From 2009 to 2014, she acted as Dean's Delegate for Environmental Sustainability and Social Responsibility.

 Mio is a founder and director of Sustainability Lab of Department of Management, Ca’ Foscari University.

 Mio is a member of the editorial board and a reviewer of Corporate Social Responsibility and Environmental Management journal since 2010.
 She is a member of the scientific committee of several editorial series and EticaNews.